dotnet/razor/docs/CollectionBestPractices.md

 # Immutable Collections
 - The .NET immutable collections are provided by the System.Collections.Immutable NuGet package, which provides implementations for .NET, .NET Framework, and .NET Standard 2.0.
 - The collections in the System.Collections.Immutable namespace have a very specific purpose.
-- They are intended to be *persistent* data structures; that is, a data structure that always preserves the previous version of itself when it is modified.
-Such data structures are effectively immutable, but it might have been better for the namespace to have been called, System.Collections.Persistent.
+They are intended to be *persistent* data structures; that is, a data structure that always preserves the previous version of itself when it is modified.
+Such data structures are effectively immutable, but in hindsight, maybe it would have been better for this namespace to have been called, System.Collections.Persistent?
   - The term “persistent data structure” was introduced by the 1986 paper, “Making Data Structures Persistent” ([PDF](https://www.cs.cmu.edu/~sleator/papers/making-data-structures-persistent.pdf)).
   - A highly influential book in the area of persistent data structures is “Purely Functional Data Structures” (1999)